 When choosing the right asset tags for equipment, there are a few options.
 Polyester asset labels work well on curved or uneven surfaces.
 They have a permanent adhesive on the back and can contain any information, including the company logo, name and other material information.

-Out of all the possibilities, metal asset tags are the best type of labels available.
+Out of all the possibilities, a metal assets tag is the best type of label available.
 Not only are they weather-resistant, but they stand up against the type of abrasion that can damage tags and make them unscannable.